MASH: A Multiplatform and Multimodal Annotated Dataset for Societal Impact of Hurricane: Introduction

 \section{Introduction}

 Natural disasters have been a persistent threat to human societies, with hurricanes standing out as one of the most representative disasters that often cause severe destruction and significant societal impacts~\cite{shang2024socialdrought, shang2025side, crisismmd,humaid}.
 For example, Category 4 Hurricane Helene and Category 5 Hurricane Milton struck the United States in 2024, resulting in at least 250 casualties and over \$300 billion in economic losses~\cite{2024_Hurricane_Season, ScienceHurricane}.
-More importantly, beyond their immediate physical devastation, these hurricanes sparked extensive discussions across social media platforms, which played a crucial role in shaping public perception, disseminating timely information, and coordinating relief efforts.
+More importantly, beyond their physical destruction, these hurricanes triggered extensive social media interactions that shaped public understanding, trust in official information, and coordination of community aid, especially among socially vulnerable groups such as low-income households, older adults, and people with disabilities.
+In this context, the social impact of the disaster centers on how social media communication shapes public risk perception, trust in authorities, and equitable access to relief during emergency response.
 In this paper, we present a comprehensive dataset that consolidates multimodal posts (e.g., text, images, videos) from multiple social media platforms to study the societal impact of hurricanes.
-The dataset is annotated across multiple dimensions (e.g., humanitarian, bias, and information integrity) to facilitate research on the societal impacts of hurricanes.
-By providing labeled data, this dataset seeks to support future studies on disaster response, bias detection, truth discovery, public sentiment analysis, and disaster policy making during natural disasters.
+The dataset is annotated across multiple dimensions (e.g., Humanitarian, Bias, and Information Integrity) to facilitate research on the societal impacts of hurricanes.
+By providing labeled data, this dataset seeks to support future studies on disaster response such as early detection of false information, identification of vulnerable communities in need of aid, humanitarian response during disasters, and evaluation of public trust in emergency communication.